trixi-framework/trixi-with-different-julia-versions/README.md

 The first argument `julia-1.8` is the `which`-expanded Julia executable that will be used.
 The second and subsequent arguments will be passed to the Julia executable, e.g., to disable bounds checking.

+There is also a script `runall.sh` that is to be run *from the repo root folder*.
+It needs to be edited manually, but allows to run multiple trials in a loop.